Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 ### Joins

-Viewing the data in one table can be useful, but often we'll want to see mutiple tables' data together.
+Viewing the data in one table can be useful, but often we'll want to see multiple tables' data together.
 To do this we use a `JOIN`.

 The Join clause will have two parts